Clinical Trials Using Palifermin

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-This phase I / II trial studies the side effects and best dose of palifermin and to see how well it works in preventing graft-versus-host disease in patients with hematologic malignancies undergoing donor stem cell transplant.
-Giving chemotherapy before a donor peripheral blood stem cell transplant helps stop the growth of cells in the bone marrow, including normal blood-forming cells (stem cells) and cancer cells.
-When the healthy stem cells from a donor are infused into the patient they may help the patient's bone marrow make stem cells, red blood cells, white blood cells, and platelets.
-Sometimes the transplanted cells from a donor can make an immune response against the body's normal cells (called graft-versus-host disease).
-Giving palifermin before the transplant may stop this from happening.
+This phase I / II trial studies the side effects and best dose of melphalan hydrochloride in treating participants with newly-diagnosed multiple myeloma who are undergoing a donor stem cell transplantation.
+Giving chemotherapy before a donor stem cell transplantation helps stop the growth of cells in the bone marrow, including normal blood-forming cells (stem cells) and cancer cells.
+When the healthy stem cells from a donor are infused into the participant, they may help the participant's bone marrow make stem cells, red blood cells, white blood cells, and platelets.
+Giving melphalan hydrochloride before a donor stem cell transplantation may work better than standard chemotherapy in helping to prevent multiple myeloma from coming back.

 Location: National Institutes of Health Clinical Center, Bethesda, Maryland

-Palifermin with Leuprolide Acetate after Total-Body Irradiation Based Donor Stem Cell Transplant in Treating Patients with Hematologic Malignancies
+Palifermin with Leuprolide Acetate or Degarelix after Total-Body Irradiation Based Donor Stem Cell Transplant in Treating Patients with Hematologic Malignancies

 Location: Memorial Sloan Kettering Cancer Center, New York, New York

 Human Lysozyme Goat Milk for the Prevention of Graft Versus Host Disease in Patients with Blood Cancer Undergoing a Donor Stem Cell Transplant